Guide to UGC Creators: How to Work With UGC Creators in 2025 | Collabstr

 Influencer marketing blog post

-79% of people say that UGC highly impacts their purchasing decisions.
-So it’s no wonder UGC marketing has become a staple for many brands, such as Walmart and Nike.
-Working with UGC creators allows customers to see real people discuss products in everyday settings.
-It feels more authentic than your usual ads do, so people are likely to pay attention and trust what UGC creators say about your product.
+User-generated content (UGC) is growing to become a big part of many companies’ marketing strategies.
+In a recent survey, 79% of people said that UGC content highly impacts their purchasing decisions.
+So it’s no wonder that UGC marketing has become a staple for many brands, such as Walmart and Nike.
+Working with a UGC content creator allows customers to see real people discuss products in everyday settings.
+This authentic, relatable content feels more genuine than traditional ads and encourages people to pay attention and trust what these creators say about your product.

 Find and Hire Influencers